 A cuff allows better control of the volumes of air given by the vent.
 With the cuff

-the air escapes through the nose, mouth, or around the trach tube at stoma.
-Patients who
+of the air escapes through the nose, mouth, or around the trach tube at the stoma.
+Patients

 deflated cuff or cuffless trach.

-I have the cuff deflated during the day so I can talk, I need it inflated for sleep, or I snore
+though I have the cuff deflated during the day so I can talk, I need it inflated for sleep,

 Contrary to common belief, a cuff does not provide full protection from food, fluids, or